Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 ```

-####  Exploring the Results of a DLT Pipeline
+** Exploring the Results of a DLT Pipeline

 DLT uses Delta Lake to store all tables, each witme a query is executed, we will always return the most recent version of the table.
 But queries outside of DLT.
-But queries outside of DLT will return snapshot results from DLT tables, regardless of how they were defined.
+But queries outside of DLT will return snapshot results FROM DLT tables, regardless of how they were defined.

 ### Pipeline Event Logs